Aerial archaeology: World War I and the birth of aerial archaeology

 The outbreak of World War I marked a critical turning point in the development of aerial archaeology.
 British and Belgian air forces pioneered the use of aerial photography for reconnaissance as early as 1914, marking the beginning of a systematic approach to aerial observations.
 Aerial photography advanced rapidly due to its essential role in military reconnaissance.
 Both the Allies and Central Powers relied heavily on aerial photographs to map enemy positions and monitor battlefield activity.
-It was during this time that aerial photography techniques improved dramatically, particularly in terms of camera technology, altitude, and film quality.
+It was during this time that aerial photography techniques improved dramatically, particularly in terms of camera technology, altitude, and photographic film quality.
 The use of specialized reconnaissance aircraft, which were equipped with advanced cameras, allowed for the collection of high-resolution images on a scale and precision previously unattainable.

 Although aerial photography during the war was primarily a military tool, its application to archaeology was soon recognized.
 The thousands of aerial photographs captured over Europe revealed previously unknown archaeological features, such as crop marks, that were visible from the air but invisible from the ground.
 These images, primarily intended for military strategy, revealed unexpected archaeological features, especially in Europe.
 This discovery highlighted the potential of aerial photography not just for military purposes but also for archaeological discovery and documentation.

 After the war, many of the techniques and technologies developed during the conflict were adopted by archaeologists.
 Figures like English archaeologist O.G.S.
 Crawford, who is widely considered the "father of aerial archaeology," were instrumental in applying wartime advances to peacetime archaeological research.
 Crawford recognized the potential of aerial photography for archaeological research and conducted extensive surveys of the English landscape from the air.
 He published numerous articles and books on the subject, laying the foundation for the development of aerial archaeology as a scientific discipline.
 Crawford's systematic use of aerial photography in the 1920s marked the beginning of modern aerial archaeology, building on the foundations laid by earlier pioneers and the technological leaps made during the war.